kabirnayeem99/ecassion/README.md

 ![](https://miro.medium.com/max/556/0*zUtZYiJ1bDTugOYY)

 It is divided into three modules, namely data, domain, and UI.
 For state management, it will use bloc pattern, which is not implemented yet.

 # Build

 ## Requirements

-Ensure you have Flutter version `2.10.0` and Dart version `2.16.1` installed.
+Ensure you have Flutter version `2.10+` and Dart version `2.15+` installed.

 To run this app on android devices, you need -

 - Android SDK
-- Platform android-30 or more, build-tools `30.0.0` or later
+- Platform `android 30+`, build-tools `30+` or later
 - Java binary
-- Java version OpenJDK Runtime Environment (build `11.0.11+0-b60-7772763`)
+- Java version OpenJDK Runtime Environment (build `11+`)
 - All Android licenses accepted.

 To run this app on iOS devices, you need -

-- Xcode
+- Xcode version `13+`
-- CocoaPods version `1.11.2` or later.
+- CocoaPods version `1.11+` or later.

 ## Build instructions